Ohio's Quota System and how it affects you

 To better assist you, here is a listing of the pertinent report headers and what they mean:

 In the above illustration, the colors and headers mean the following:

 |RED||N/A||the municipality, remember each municipality (i.e., township, village, and city) has its own quota|

 |BLUE||N/A||the population for the applicable city, township, or village|

-NOTE: Whether sales are allowed on Sundays are NOT reflected in this chart.
+NOTE: Whether sales are allowed on Sundays at a particular location are NOT reflected in this chart.

 Here is how you read the quota reports:

 - In the first example above, there is one C-1 permit allowed, none are currently issued and no one has currently applied for that permit meaning that if you applied for a C-1 permit we would immediately start reviewing that application for possible issuance.
 You can also see that our information is telling us that Rome is known to be WET for both carryout beer and wine Monday through Saturday, but is known to be DRY for on-premises for everything else.
 As such, if you applied for a D-1 in Rome, while you'd have an opening, we would NOT be able to process your application because the whole city is DRY.
 You'd need a vote to get this area or your location wet, which you read more about HERE.